LukeConran/Spotify-User-Analytics-Dashboard/README.md

 - Click on track/artist names to visit their Spotify pages.
 - Charts update dynamically based on fetched data.

+## Deployment

+- The app can be deployed as a static site (e.g., Render, Netlify, Vercel).
+- Ensure the environment variable `VITE_APP_URL` is set to the deployed site URL.
+- Make sure the corresponding redirect URI is registered in Spotify.

 ## Development

 - The app uses Vite for development and bundling.
-- Authentication follows Spotify's typical PKCE flow for secure OAuth 2.0.
+- Authentication follows Spotify's PKCE flow for secure OAuth 2.0.
 - Charts are rendered using Chart.js with custom styling.